 A large class of 't Hooft anomalies can be described through group cohomology by employing the group cohomology SPT phase in the bulk via bulk-boundary correspondence \cite{Dijkgraaf:1989pz, Chen:2011pg, Else2014Classifying}.
-The mathematical results presented in Table~\ref{tab: particle loop membrane} show the group cohomology of higher-form symmetry, i.e., the cohomology of the Eilenberg–MacLane space, for finite Abelian groups \cite{WangCheng}.\footnote{The cohomology of the Eilenberg–MacLane spaces have been computed up to $H^9(K(G,-), U(1))$ in Ref.~\cite{WangCheng}.} Our generalized statistics provides a microscopic perspective of 't Hooft anomalies on the lattice, and in all examples we have evaluated on a computer, its classification matches the results in Table~\ref{tab: particle loop membrane}.
+The mathematical results presented in Table~\ref{tab: particle loop membrane} show the group cohomology of higher-form symmetry, i.e., the cohomology of the Eilenberg–MacLane space, for finite Abelian groups \cite{WangCheng}.
+Our generalized statistics provides a microscopic perspective of 't Hooft anomalies on the lattice, and in all examples we have evaluated on a computer, its classification matches the results in Table~\ref{tab: particle loop membrane}.
 Although the computational power limits us from verifying arbitrarily large groups $G$, the agreement in the small cases suggests the correspondence.
 This consistency leads us to conjecture that our generalized statistics are classified by the group cohomology of higher groups.
 In the following section, we explicitly demonstrate examples of generalized statistics for small groups $G$, illustrating their correspondence to the group cohomology of higher-form symmetries.

 The paper is organized as follows.
 Sec.~\ref{sec:Examples_Statistics} describes a variety of examples of generalized statistics for particles, loops, and membranes in up to three spatial dimensions, including exactly solvable models whose domain-wall excitations demonstrate the nontrivial statistics of each process.
 Sec.~\ref{sec:Framework} defines generalized statistics from axioms for invertible excitations and shows that they take quantized values.
 Sec.~\ref{sec:Computation} presents an algorithm that computes these statistics by constructing microscopic processes as sequences of lattice operators, suitable for direct computer implementation.
 Using this framework, Sec.~\ref{sec:Anomaly} gives a microscopic definition of ’t~Hooft anomalies as obstructions to gauging symmetries, and Sec.~\ref{sec:SRE} proves that nontrivial statistics forbid short-range entangled states, revealing their dynamical consequences.
 We conclude in Sec.~\ref{sec:discussions} with possible future directions.
 Background concepts and extended discussions are provided in the appendices.